 Biologist, PhD in Tropical Diseases, Professor and researcher of the Physical Education Course, Federal University of Pará (UFPA).

 Theologian, PhD in Clinical Psychoanalysis.
-He has been working for 15 years with Scientific Methodology (Research Method) in the Scientific Production Guidance of Master’s and Doctoral students.
-Specialist in Market Research and Research focused on health.
+She has been working for 15 years with Scientific Methodology (Research Method) in Scientific Production Guidance for Masters and Doctoral Students.
+Specialist in Market Research and Health Research.
+Doctoral Student in Communication and Semiotics (PUC SP).

 Doctor, Master in Teaching and Health Sciences, Professor and researcher of the Medical Course of Macapá Campus, Federal University of Amapá (UNIFAP).